Mary Kay Letourneau Dead, Former Teacher Convicted Of Statutory Rape Dies Of Cancer At Age 58

 As People noted, Fualaau was legally an adult by the time Letourneau was released from prison, and he petitioned the court to allow them to see each other.
 Letourneau, who had to register as a sex offender in Washington state, was allowed to be with her former student after the court dropped the restraining order.
 The two married in 2005 and had two daughters together, Georgia and Audrey.

-Despite the controversial nature of their relationship, Letourneau and Fualaau settled into a largely normal life after her release from prison, living quietly in the Seattle area and raising their daughters together.
+Despite the controversial nature of their relationship, Letourneau and Fualaau settled into largely normal life after her release from prison, living quietly in the Seattle area and raising their daughters together.

 As KOMO reported, Letourneau’s death was confirmed by her attorney, David Gehrke, who said that the former teacher passed away on Tuesday after a long illness.